TharunPro/TharunPro/README.md

 - 👯 I’m looking to collaborate with other people on GitHub.
 - 💻 I'm looking forward to learning more programming languages and improve my coding skills!
 - ⚡ My other hobbies are chess and speedcubing!
+- 💪 I'll try to post my projects on GitHub for you guys to see!